 - GAA Museum and Tours

 A trip to Croke Park simply wouldn’t be complete without experiencing the treasured GAA Museum.
 Get ready to immerse yourself in the spine-tingling and completely unique story of Gaelic games from ancient times to the present day.

 This museum is like no other sporting museum you’ll ever visit.
 It not only celebrates the history of Ireland’s national games, it also vividly brings to life how the GAA has contributed to our cultural, social and sporting heritage.

 Featured exhibitions include the original Sam Maguire and Liam MacCarthy Cups, the rousing Hall of Fame, and a whole floor dedicated to the games as they are today.
 When you’re done exploring, get a taste of the action in the popular Interactive Games Zone, where you can test your hurling and Gaelic football skills!

 GAA Museum Opening Times

-However, there are also some museum-only tickets available daily at 1.30pm, 2.30pm and 3.30pm.
-To allow for social distancing, only 6 persons are allowed per time slot and ticket must be booked online in advance.
+However, there are also some museum-only tickets available daily every half hour from 10am to 4pm.
+To allow for social distancing, only 6 persons are allowed per time slot, with a maximum stay of 45 minutes.
+Tickets must be booked online in advance.

 €6 for Children